Impact of the COVID-19 pandemic on religion: Islam

-Saudi Arabia closed the Great Mosque of Mecca for Umrah visitors and banned touching Kaaba on 5 March, after which it was partially reopened on 7 March.
-On 5 March, the Saudi government added further steps towards the Great Mosque of Mecca and Masjid al-Nabawi in Medina, which included a temporary closure of the Great Mosque for sterilisation purposes.
-On 20 March, both mosques were closed to the public, and the closure continued throughout Ramadan.
-The hajj pilgrimage beginning 28 July 2020 only had about 1,000 pilgrims, a sharp decline from the previous year's 2.5 million.
-Pilgrims were restricted to those already in Saudi Arabia between the ages of 20 and 50 years of age who had been approved as part of an online screening process.
-They were required to agree to follow strict protocols including quarantine before and after the hajj.
+Muslim scholars highlighted the importance of pandemic regulations such as quarantine, social distancing, travel ban, and face masks as according to the teachings of the Prophet.

+Religious masses

+Many Muslim jurists came to a consensus on the need to avoid praying in masses, despite congregational prayers being a demand in Islam during normal times.

+Prior to lockdown measures, Malaysian officials reported on 20 March that 624 of the nation's 1,030 COVID-19 cases were linked to a gathering organized by the Tablighi Jamaat missionary movement at a mosque outside of Kuala Lumpur from late February.

-The Islamic Society of North America, Muslim Medical Association of Canada and the Canadian Council of Imams recommended that congregations suspend Friday congregational prayers and gatherings.
+The Islamic Society of North America, Muslim Medical Association of Canada and the Canadian Council of Imams recommended that congregations suspend gatherings including Friday congregational prayers, which would otherwise be compulsory for all male Muslims.
 Mosques within the United Kingdom have suspended congregations, including traditional Friday prayers as government documents revealed that social distancing might need to be implemented in Britain until autumn.
 Burhan Kesici, speaker of the Islamic Council for the Federal Republic of Germany, said that many mosques had financial difficulties due to reduced donations, which are usually collected after prayers.

-In Southeast Asia, Malaysian officials reported on 20 March that 624 of the nation's 1,030 COVID-19 cases were linked to the gathering organized by Tablighi Jamaat missionary movement at a mosque outside of Kuala Lumpur from late February.
-Mosques have closed in Malaysia, Singapore and Brunei.
-The Indonesian Ulema Council issued a fatwa advising Muslims to pray at home and avoid mosques where the disease had spread severely.
-Mosques were allowed to remain open in Pakistan.

 The Dome of the Rock has closed, though Muslim prayers are still occurring in the Temple Mount.
 Religious leaders in both Kuwait and Saudi Arabia have strongly urged people to pray in their homes and avoid going to Mosques for regular and Friday prayers.
 Turkish Directorate of Religious Affairs imposed a nationwide ban on prayer gatherings in mosques, including Friday prayers.
 Imam Reza Shrine, Fatima Masumeh Shrine, Shah Abdol-Azim Shrine and Jamkaran Mosque in Iran were closed temporarily.
 Friday prayers were also suspended in Iran.

+In Southeast Asia, mosques have closed in Malaysia, Singapore and Brunei.
+The Indonesian Ulema Council issued a fatwa advising Muslims to pray at home and avoid mosques where the disease had spread severely.